 “Five and a half weeks into his deployment, a sniper put a 7.62 bullet into my brother’s back,” Lisa said.
 “He was flung forward face first into the dirt and noticed large amounts of blood pouring out of his mouth.
 An ambush was underway with an enemy machine gun opening fire.
 A combat medic dragged him to safety.
 He couldn’t breathe and felt awfully cold enough though the temperature was 120-plus degrees.
 He lost consciousness nine times and began talking to God.
 He remembers thinking he had let his grandfather down.”

 Chris made a full recovery and was awarded the Purple Heart.
-This year, for his 30th birthday, he decided it was the right year to finally live his and grandfather’s dream.
+This year, for his 30th birthday, he decided it was the right year to finally live his and his grandfather’s dream.

 Said Chris: “This year’s Derby field is the most talented and well-bred in years, and I felt, ‘This has to be the year.’
 Since day one of the trip I’ve probably slept a total of two hours I’ve been so excited.
 We visited Adena Springs, Hurstland Farm, and Old Friends, and on Wednesday we’re attending “Dawn at the Downs,” having breakfast on Millionaires Row, and then going to the Kentucky Horse Park to see Cigar and the other horses there, and then on to Three Chimneys.
 The only disappointment was that my grandfather really wanted to see Barbaro’s sire, Dynaformer, but, unfortunately, he died the other day, on Barbaro’s birthday.
 But this trip has already been so wonderful, and if it ended today it would still be wonderful.”